cuijiyao01/docker-k8s-training/kubernetes/exercise_01_kubectl_basics.md

 ## Step 0: check your environment
 Login to your VM and locate the kubectl binary by running `which kubectl`.
 The result should return the path to the binary.

 Make sure you have executed the script `~/setup/get_kube_config.sh` with proper parameters for 'training_id' and 'namespace/participant ID' to download your personal `kube.config` in advance, as requested by your trainer (small paper, handed over to you).
+Most likely you already did so during Docker Exercise 3.

-Run `kubectl config get-contexts` to ensure a configuration file is available.
+Run `kubectl config get-contexts` to ensure a configuration file is available and/or `kubectl version` to test you can connect to the cluster.

 ## Step 1: check the nodes
 Use the `kubectl get nodes` command to get the basic information about the clusters' nodes.
 Try to find out, how the output can be modified.
 Hint: use the `-o <format>` switch.
 More information can be found by appending `--help` to your command.